 All submissions must adhere to the editor’s expectations for the work as laid out in the pitch.
 If a contributor wishes to alter the details of their work prior to submission, they must get their alterations approved by a corresponding editor.

 The corresponding editors are:

 1.)
-Written submissions – The Coordinating Editor & Managing Editor
+Written submissions – The Editor in Chief & Managing Editor

 Contributors have until the approved deadline to submit their work to the editors.
 If a contributor believes that they will be unable to submit their work by the appointed deadline, they should contact their corresponding editor to ask for an extension.
 All deadline extensions must be approved by the editors.
 If a contributor does not receive an extension and fails to submit their work by the deadline, their work may not be published in The Runner and the contributor may not receive payment for their work, at the discretion of the editors.